-ILD can be a rare manifestation in Sjögren's syndrome [126].
+ILD can be a rare manifestation of Sjögren's syndrome [125].
 However, given the high incidence of the condition and its usually quite slow progression, Sjögren's-associated ILD is not a rare disease for pulmonologists.
 Women are most commonly affected by Sjögren's syndrome.
-The ILD manifestations of Sjögren's syndrome vary greatly and often go along with bronchial involvement [127].
-The histology is often characterized by a follicular component, but lymphocytic interstitial pneumonia (LIP) and, more rarely, a definitive UIP pattern and amyloidosis are also seen.
-No prospective therapy studies focusing on Sjögren's-associated ILD were found [126].
+The ILD manifestations of Sjögren's syndrome vary greatly and often go along with bronchial involvement [126].
+The histology is often characterized by a follicular component, but lymphocytic interstitial pneumonia and, more rarely, a definitive UIP pattern and amyloidosis are also seen.
+No prospective therapy studies focusing on Sjögren'sassociated ILD were found [125].
 Patients with Sjögren's-associated ILD are commonly subsumed under collagen vascular disease-associated ILDs.

 2.6.2.4.
-Myositis-associated ILD (MA-ILD)
+Myositis-Associated ILD